-The directory is the NHS version of the phonebook and is available to all clinicians working within or for the NHS.
-The service was commissioned by NHS England and each CCG in England is required to update it on an ongoing basis, this is critical to delivering urgent and emergency care as well as our response to COVID-19.
+The directory is the NHS version of the phonebook and is available to all working within or for the NHS.
+All commissioners (CCG and NHS England) are required to update it on an ongoing basis, this is critical to delivering urgent and emergency care as well as our response to COVID-19.

-Within the ambulance service, our 999 and 111 divisions use the directory to inform decisions regarding patient referrals.
-We also host the Regional UEC Directory of Services team, which sets the strategic direction and is accountable for the quality and accuracy of the directory for the North West.
+Within the ambulance service, our 999 and 111 divisions use a combination of option 1 and 4.
+We also host the Regional UEC Directory of Services team, which sets the strategic direction and is accountable for the directory for the North West.

 Frequently asked questions

 The directory is quality assured by a small expert team who work with CCG and NHS England commissioners and their respective service providers to ensure each service’s profile is current.

 Please contact your CCG or NHS England commissioner in the first instance who will in turn contact the appropriate Directory of Service manager.

 The directory is available to all NHS professionals.
 Registration is through NHS Service Finder, which is provided free of charge.

 The directory is not available to the public, it is designed to help NHS staff to be able to refer patients, to the right service, first time, safely.
 The directory does play a part in the NHS website, which is a service designed for use by the public.